What is the Licensing (Scotland) Act 2005?

 Why Is the Licensing (Scotland) Act 2005 Important?

 This law is essential because it helps protect people by ensuring that alcohol is sold responsibly and not abused.
-It also makes sure that people selling alcohol are trained and that there are rules in place to stop alcohol being sold to minors (under 18s).
-The law also protects communities by giving local councils the power to decide where and how alcohol can be sold.
+It also ensures that individuals selling alcohol are trained and that there exist regulations which prevent the sale of alcohol to minors (under 18s).
+The legislation also safeguards communities by granting local councils the authority to determine where and how alcohol is sold.

 Different Types of Alcohol Licences in Scotland